Security alerts map and threat intelligence

-This article helps you to use Azure Security Center threat intelligence to address security-related issues.
+This article helps you to use the Azure Security Center security alerts map and security event-based threat intelligence map to address security-related issues.

-By using the threat intelligence option available in Security Center, IT administrators can identify security threats against the environment.
-For example, they can identify whether a particular computer is part of a botnet.
-Computers can become nodes in a botnet when attackers illicitly install malware that secretly connects the computer to the command and control.
-Threat intelligence can also identify potential threats coming from underground communication channels, such as the dark web.
+Security Center provides you with a map that helps you identify security threats against the environment.
+For example, you can identify whether a particular computer is part of a botnet, and where the threat is coming from.
+Computers can become nodes in a botnet when attackers illicitly install malware that secretly interacts with command and control that manage the botnet.

-To build this threat intelligence, Security Center uses data that comes from multiple sources within Microsoft.
-Security Center uses this data to identify potential threats against your environment.
-The Threat intelligence pane is composed of three major options:
+To build this map, Security Center uses data that comes from multiple sources within Microsoft.
+Security Center uses this data to map potential threats against your environment.

 One of the steps of a security incident response process is to identify the severity of the compromised system(s).
 In this phase, you should perform the following tasks: